 IT’S TIME FOR A DIFFERENT APPROACH!

-Businesses of all sizes face many challenges but the common thread that links them all is people.
-It is people who ultimately must face these challenges and overcome them.
-The question is are they properly equipped to deal with them?
+Businesses of all sizes are facing numerous challenges but the common thread that links all of these challenges together are people.
+It is people who ultimately must face them and it’s people who will have to overcome them.

-Two reports published in 2019 would seem to indicate they are not.
+Two reports published in 2020 would seem to support the idea.

 One said that 25% of employees felt unhappy at work and that employee disengagement was costing the UK economy a staggering £340bn per year.
-While the other said that 33% of productivity loss was down to a combination of work-related stress and lifestyle choices, and that translated into a loss of £81bn to the UK economy.
+While the other said that 33% of productivity loss was down to a combination of work-related stress and lifestyle choices, and that translated into a loss of £92bn (£81bn in 2019) to the UK economy.